-Szell came to Cleveland in 1946 to take over a respected if und orchestra, which was struggling to recover from the disruptions of World 7 By the time of his death he was credited, to quote the critic Donal He with having built it into "what many critics regarded as the world's 1 symphonic instrument."
-Through his recordings, Szell has remained a pr in the classical music world long after his death, and his name r synonymous with that of the Cleveland Orchestra.
-While on tour w Orchestra in the late 1980s, then-Music Director Christoph von Do remarked, "We give a great concert, and George Szell gets a great review."
+Szell came to Cleveland in 1946 to take over a respected if und orchestra, which was struggling to recover from the disruptions of World By the time of his death he was credited, to quote the critic Donal He with having built it into "what many critics regarded as the world's symphonic instrument."
+Through his recordings, Szell has remained a print the classical music world long after his death, and his name resynonymous with that of the Cleveland Orchestra.
+While on tour work Orchestra in the late 1980s, then-Music Director Christoph von Doremarked, "We give a great concert, and George Szell gets a great review."